Ahead of D-Day, Trump storms into Europe

 Breaking News Emails

-LONDON — President Donald Trump arrives here Monday for a pomp- and ceremony-heavy visit to commemorate the 75th anniversary of D-Day already having achieved some measure of success in his twin quests: for disruption and acceptance.
+LONDON — President Donald Trump has arrived in the U.K. for a pomp- and ceremony-heavy visit to commemorate the 75th anniversary of D-Day already having achieved some measure of success in his twin quests: for disruption and acceptance.

 Before departing, Trump injected himself into British domestic politics, endorsing nationalist-leaning former London Mayor Boris Johnson in the dozen-candidate Conservative Party race for prime minister and urging the country to exit its Brexit negotiations if its demands aren't met by the European Union.